Skip to content

 0

 The bounce rate of my Amazon Simple Email Service (Amazon SES) account is higher than normal.
-It's putting my account at risk for an account review or a sending pause.
-How can I identify what's causing the increase in bounce rate and resolve it?
+The high bounce rate puts my account at risk for an account review or a sending pause.

 Resolution